epfl-ada/ada-2022-project-armada/README.md

 A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?)
 --->
 The CMU Movie Summary Corpus provides a collection of 42,306 movie plot summaries and metadata at both the movie level (including box office revenue, genre and date of release) and the character level (including gender and estimated age).
-Our goal is to assess women place in the movie industry given different period of time, region, or movie genre.
-In addition we will examine how the average character is depicted depending on its gender, and finally analyse whether careers and ratings are influenced this factor.
+Our goal is to assess women place in the movie industry given different periods of time, regions, or movie genre.
+In addition we will examine how the average character is depicted depending on its gender, and finally analyse whether careers and ratings are different between genders.

 ## Research Questions :grey_question:
 <!---